 13. No drinking or drugs beforehand

 Hopefully this goes without saying, but being under the influence of anything is not a smart idea.
-If you’re feeling nervous chances are this is already a no brainer.
+If you’re feeling nervous about whitewater rafting, chances are this is already a no brainer.

 14. Choose a company that’s focussed on safety and has a good reputation

 The company you choose to raft with is as big a consideration as any.
-There are guidelines that regulate all rafting companies in British Columbia, but companies do have different protocols, safety procedures and levels of experience.
+The BCROA regulates all rafting companies in British Columbia, but companies do have different protocols, safety procedures and levels of experience.